 Medical student (currently MS-2) at Mayo Clinic Alix School of Medicine (2022–present)

-PhD in Quantitative Biosciences, Georgia Tech, Atlanta, Georgia (2022)
+PhD in Quantitative Biosciences, Georgia Tech (2022)

 BS & BA in Physics & Math, Washington and Lee University (2016)